Advice to Parents and Carers

 If your child develops any symptoms they should remain home for at least 10 days from the date their symptoms appeared.
 We would recommend getting a test as soon as possible.
 The below link provides further guidance-

-If your child is symptomatic and they will not be attending school please email firstname.lastname@example.org and again to advise us of test results once received.
+If your child is symptomatic and they will not be attending school please email firstname.lastname@example.org and contact us again once the test results have been received.

 There are things you can do to help reduce the risk of you and anyone you live with getting ill by following-